 - Safety.
 A lot of smart-home technology is centered around your home’s security system, and there’s a good reason for that.
 No one piece of security equipment will protect your home comprehensively, but a network of pieces of equipment all working and thinking together can.

 - Sustainability.
 It may seem inconsequential, but a lot of energy is wasted when you leave the lights on or keep your AC running when you’re gone for the weekend.
-A truly smart home will adjust itself to your habits and make sure your environmental impact is a little lighter.
+Smart homes can adjust themselves to your habits, reducing your environmental impact.

 - Savings.
 You waste a lot of money when you leave things running unnecessarily.
 Your smart home will improve your economic efficiency by helping you remember to turn things off or down when they’re not needed.